 Host: Riveren Station

 This week we were privileged to see some amazing dance video clips, and some of the grooviest dance moves ever rocked out in a school classroom.
-We contributed an amazing scene from swan lake curtesy of our preschool ballerina, and an alien robot dance, complete with straw stuffing al la the tinman from the wizard of Oz.
+We contributed an amazing scene from Swan Lake courtesy of our preschool ballerina, and an alien robot dance, complete with straw stuffing a la the Tin Man from the Wizard of Oz.
 Our dance clips were filmed out in the horse paddock on an old concrete slab that in a previous life was an ablution block (circa 1950’s), so the dancers had to exercise a degree of caution when pirouetting to avoid the old drainage holes.
-There is nothing like a hole in the dance floor to add an edge of excitement to your 4 move dance routine!
+There is nothing like a hole in the dance floor to add an edge of excitement to your four move dance routine!

 Meanwhile as a backdrop to the huge excitement of assembly, station life continues as normal.
 Today the handy crew spilt in three directions, Gum Creek was mustered whilst Stirling was drafted and bushed home to the paddock, Fault bore got a new motor, and Chardonnay bore was pulled, repaired, and put back down.
 Tomorrow will be a long day drafting Gum Creek paddock, trucking the weaners home, and then a well-deserved rest on Sunday.
 With any luck we’ll have barramundi on the BBQ for dinner.